 Wood gave this confounding statement: “There is satire in it, but only as there is satire in any realistic statement.
 These are types of people I have known all my life.
 I tried to characterize them truthfully—to make them more like themselves than they were in actual life.”

-Look in the bottom right corner of the farmer's overalls, and you'll see the artist's name painted along with the canvas medium (wood) and the year (1930) in a pale blue, almost illegible against its denim backdrop.
+Look in the bottom right corner of the farmer's overalls, and you’ll see the artist's name painted along with the year (1930) in pale blue, almost invisible against its denim backdrop.

 An American realist modern art movement that shunned urbanism in favor of the glories found in rural settings, Regionalism (or American Scene painting) hit the peak of its popularity in the 1930s thanks to Wood’s works as well as those of Missouri’s Thomas Hart Benton and Kansas’s John Steuart Curry.
 Wood played into this brand, always sporting overalls, and proclaiming to the press, “All the good ideas I’ve ever had came to me while I was milking a cow.”

-However, he was actually repulsed by farm animals.
-And it has been suggested that his penchant for overalls was all PR.
-Not just to play up his artist persona, but also to help hide—through this perceived manliness—his homosexuality.
+Grant was actually repulsed by farm animals, and it has been suggested that his penchant for overalls was all PR—not just to play up his artist persona, but also to help hide (through this perceived manliness) his homosexuality.

 Built in 1881 by Catherine and Charles Dibble, the Dibble House passed through owners for more than a century before Carl Smith donated it to the State Historical Society of Iowa in 1991.
 Since then, it has been transformed into a museum celebrating Wood and the painting that made him and the house famous.

-15. Every element has been mined for meaning.
+15. Every element of American Gothic has been mined for meaning.

 Some observers have suggested that the man pictured is no farmer at all, but a preacher using the pitchfork as a prop to rail against the devil and his dangers.
 Perhaps the curl of the woman's hair is meant to paint her as a sharp-tongued spinster.
 Is the rickrack on her apron meant to allude to old-school values, or mock her as out of date?
 Their expressions have been read as resolute or sullen.
 The window’s curtains might mean a hidden secret.
 Do the geraniums in the background signify melancholy?